Winter Semester 2023/24

 Necessary documents for application

 - Application letter in English.
-Please set out your qualification for the degree programme and let us know why you chose the degree programme (max.
-2 pages, see also our FAQ Application letter).
+Please set out your qualification for the degree programme and let us know why you chose the degree programme (1 page, see also our FAQ Application letter).

 - Optional documents: